David Lloyd (Dean of St Asaph)

-David Lloyd (1597 – 7 September 1663) was a Welsh clergyman, and was the author of a ballad The Legend of Captain Jones.
+David Lloyd (1597 – 7 September 1663) was a Welsh clergyman, Dean of St Asaph from 1660.
+He was the author of a ballad The Legend of Captain Jones.

 Life

-David Lloyd was born at Berthlwyd in the parish of Llanidloes, Montgomeryshire, in 1597, son of Edward Lloyd and his wife Ursula Owen, daughter of Hugh Lewis Owen of Cae'r Berllan in Llanfihangel-y-Pennant, Gwynedd who was the 2nd son of Lewis Owen.
-David's brother was Oliver Lloyd, DCL and Fellow of All Souls (d.1662).
+Lloyd was born at Berthlwyd in the parish of Llanidloes, Montgomeryshire, in 1597.
+He was a son of Edward Lloyd of Trefeglwys and his wife Ursula Owen.

-His uncle was Oliver Lloyd, Dean of Hereford Cathedral from 1617, and through his uncle Jenkin Lloyd (High Sheriff of Montgomeryshire in 1588 and 1606), was cousin to Sir Edward Lloyd and Dr John Lloyd, Canon of Windsor and chaplain to the king in his exile.
+Edward Lloyd's brother was Oliver Lloyd, Dean of Hereford Cathedral from 1617; their father was David Lloyd, High Sheriff of Montgomeryshire in 1576.
+Ursula's father, Hugh Owen of Caer Berllan, was a son of Lewis ab Owen, "Baron Owen".

-He graduated from Hart Hall, Oxford, on 22 June 1615, was elected fellow of All Souls College, Oxford on 9 May 1618, and became Bachelor of Civil Law in 1622, and Doctor of Civil Law on 26 March 1628.
+David Lloyd graduated from Hart Hall, Oxford, on 22 June 1615, was elected fellow of All Souls College, Oxford on 9 May 1618, and became Bachelor of Civil Law in 1622, and Doctor of Civil Law in 1628.
 He obtained the post of chaplain to William Stanley, 6th Earl of Derby.
 He was made a canon of Chester Cathedral in 1639 and was instituted on 2 December 1641 to the rectory of Trefdraeth in Anglesey, upon resigning which he was instituted in July 1642 to Llangynhafal, and on 21 December became vicar of Llanfair Dyffryn Clwyd.

 In 1642 Lloyd was also appointed warden of Ruthin, Denbighshire.
 Deprived, and for a time imprisoned by the Long Parliament, he was reinstated in his benefices upon the Restoration, and in 1660 became Dean of St Asaph.
-Included in his petition to the king from which he was granted Dean of St Asaph, it reads:

-"Your petitioner hath often entertained as his own charge Prince Rupert, Prince Maurice, and other chief commanders and officers of the Royal Army, and once your Royal Father himself was pleased to honour your petitioner's house with his presence.
-Lastly, he hath been sequestered, imprisoned, and often plundered to his utter impoverishment, ruin of his estate, and undoing of himself, wife and children."

-David married Margaret Morgan and had at least 6 children.

 He died on 7 September 1663 at Ruthin, where he was buried without any inscription or monument; however a humorous rhyming epitaph, said to have been written by himself, is printed in Anthony Wood's work Athenæ Oxonienses (iii.
 653).
 The epitaph bespeaks a jovial ecclesiastic who spent considerably more than his revenues on the pleasures of the table.